 Agile development, Scrum or Kanban methodologies are all the buzz right now.
 Businesses always strive to save money while staying best-serving to their customers.
-However, they often forget the easiest way to get customer feedback – just ask the client.
+However, they often forget the easiest way to get customer feedback – just asking the client.

 Why go Agile?
 What does it mean to go Agile?
-In this post, we share the main reasons why companies strive to realize this movement, as well as the key benefits businesses they experience after implementing Scrum and Agile methodologies.
+In this post, we share the main reasons why companies strive to realize this movement, as well as the key benefits businesses can experience after implementing Scrum and Agile methodologies.

 As you remember, Agile exploded onto the scene in the early 2000s.
 Software development teams started to adopt the methodology for any kind of technology project.

 However, instead of focusing on innovations, many businesses found that they spent time and effort to change their way of delivering products to market, only to understand that investments never ended and the gains were never achieved.

 Today more and more companies realize that everything depends on circumstances.
 Agile can be your powerful assistant in enabling you to quickly respond to market changes and deliver a higher value in a short time.
 However, remember that going Agile doesn’t mean getting a golden ticket to guaranteed rapid innovation.

 Moving to Agile takes commitment and hard work from the IT staff and product development as well as from everyone involved in the product life cycle.
 In order to make this movement successful, your marketing, sales, HR, finance, engineering, and other teams should be surely involved.